ChocoChocolatto/challenge/README.md

 Write your README as if it was for a production service.
 Include the following items:

 * Description of the problem and solution.
-* Whether the solution focuses on back-end, front-end or if it's full stack.
+* Whether the solution focuses on back-end, front-end or full stack.
-* Reasoning behind your technical choices, including architectural.
+* Reasons behind your technical choices, including architectural.
 * Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
 * Link to other code you're particularly proud of.
 * Link to your resume or public profile.